Pelosi: Congress can use impeachment to legally justify Trump subpoenas

 TRUMP BATTLES DEMS OVER BANK RECORDS SUBPOENA

-"One of the purposes that the Constitution spells out for investigaiton is impeachment," Pelsoi said during her weekly news conference.
+"One of the purposes that the Constitution spells out for investigation is impeachment," Pelosi said during her weekly news conference.
 "And so you can say, and the courts would respect if you said, we need this information to carry out our oversight responsibilities, and among them is impeachment.
 It doesn't mean you're going on an impeachment path, but it means if you had that information, you might."

 Trump has argued in court documents that subpoenas for his personal financial records did not have a legitimate legislative purpose.
 Treasury Secretary Steve Mnuchin used the same reason for denying a House Ways and Means Committee request for the president's tax returns.

-In another shift, Pelosi said that Congress should consider using its power of inherent contempt for Attorney General Bill Barr.
+In another shift, Pelosi said that Congress could consider using its power of inherent contempt for Attorney General Bill Barr.
 This power allows Congress to detain a person in the Capitol jail, which has not been done since 1935.
 The House Judiciary Committee voted to hold Barr in contempt of Congress for refusing to turn over a fully unredacted version of the Mueller report.
 The full House has yet to vote on the matter.

 Pelosi had previously opposed the idea of using inherent contempt to detain anyone.
 On Thursday, she said fines could be an alternative penalty, but she would not say whether or not she actually supports this.